ryanve/symlinked/README.md

 - `symlinked.paths(dir: ".")` get array of linked package paths
 - `symlinked.roots(dir: ".")` get array of linked package roots
 - `symlinked.links(dir: ".")` get array of linked package links
-- `symlinked.deps(dir: ".")` get array of linked modules names that are also dependencies
 - `symlinked.is(path)` test if path exists and is linked
 - `symlinked.read(path)` read link